-Note: Once an Acute Medical Assessment Unit has been registered with the National Casemix Programme in the HSE, contact the HIPE Unit, IT Department at ESRI to activate AMAU options.
+Note: Once an Acute Medical Assessment Unit has been registered with the HPO, the IT Department at the HPO will activate AMAU options.

 IV.
 PATIENTS DISCHARGED AND RE-ADMITTED ON THE SAME DAY

 Patients re-admitted to the same hospital having been discharged the same day must record an admission type of emergency or elective re-admission if the episode is related to the previous spell of treatment.
 If a day case patient is admitted to the hospital from the dayward or 'kept in' then the two cases are merged, as the patient was not discharged from the hospital following the day case.